julioarp/julioarp.github.io/index.md

 # Working Papers

-["The effect of asymmetric regulation on market competition: the case of 2013 Telecomm Reform in Mexico"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5159600), jointly with Rodrigo Alcázar Silva and Sully Calderón - Revisions resubmitted at Telecommunications Policy

 "Property Rights Changes and Public Investment: Evidence from a Land Certification Program in Mexico", jointly with Mario Miguel Pérez - Submitted